GoogleCloudPlatform/k8s-cloudkms-plugin/README.md

 ```

 #### Pull the image onto the Master
 The remaining steps need to be performed on Kubernetes Master.
-Specially on a GCE VM that is running as
+Specifically, on a GCE VM that is running as
 a service account with the encrypt/decrypt privileges on our target CloudKMS key.
 ```bash
 # Replace this with your image.